 The centrality of Italy and its importance for the printing revolution cannot be exaggerated.
 Already in the late fifteenth century, many cities in Italy—especially Venice—rapidly became the most important centers of the new industry.
-As Brian Richardson opens his book on print in Renaissance Italy:
+In his book on printing in Renaissance Italy, Brian Richardson states:

-All of the above was also true with respect to the Hebrew printing enterprise.
+All of the above was also true with respect to Hebrew printing.
 Italy was the center of Hebrew book production from the late fifteenth century through the middle of the sixteenth century and remained one of the most important centers of Jewish printing in the later sixteenth, the seventeenth, and the eighteenth centuries.
-During the incunabula period, of 139 certain Hebrew editions produced by 40 different presses, more than 60 percent of those presses were in Italy.
+During this period, of 139 Hebrew incunabola produced by 40 different presses, more than 60 percent were from Italy.

 That the quality, sophistication, and novelty of Venetian Hebrew printing considerably surpassed that of other centers, for example, the Ottoman Empire and Eastern Europe, was a view widely held among early modern Jewish intellectuals and their readers.

 Centers of particular industries tend to attract talent and in turn produce more.
 The printing industry in Italy demanded talent—skilled editors, typesetters, proofreaders, and printers—and capital to produce books; Italy both attracted talent and capital and produced more of it.
-Italy’s importance was magnified by its geographic centrality in the Jewish world.
+Its importance was magnified by its geographic position in the Jewish world.

 The Jews of northern Italy traded with Jews throughout the early modern Jewish world, from Germany and Poland-Lithuania to the Ottoman Empire and North Africa, by way of ports in Venice and other cities and inland routes across the Alps.
 Books printed in Italy circulated to all these areas, and books printed in the farther reaches of Jewish settlement made their way to Italy.